krypted/TheHistoryOfComputingPodcast/Books.md

 15. Programming ALGOL, D.J.
 Malcolme-Lawes
 16. An Introduction to ALGOL 68 Through Problems, A Learner and AJ Powell
 17. Neural Network and Fuzzy Logic Applications in C/C++, Stephen Welstead
+18. The Internet for Teachers, Bard Williams
+19. Understanding Operating Systems, Ann McIver McHoes, Ida M Flynn
+20. Inside Visual C++, David Kruglinski
+21. Modern Operating Systems, Tanenbaum
+22. Windows Phone 7 Game Programming, Jonathan Harbour
+23. C# and the .NET Platform
+24. Programming Logic and Design
+25. Understanding Computation
+26. A+ Certification All-In-One Exam Guide
+27. XML Applications
+28. Testing Applications on the Web
+29. Game Programming All in One
+30. Sams Teach Yourself Game Programming
+31. The Design and Analysis of Computer Algorithms
+32. Unix System V
+33. Programming C# 2005: The Language
+34. C++/CLI The Visual C++ Language for .NET
+35. Practical Linux Security
+36. Linux in a Nutshell
+37. R in a Nutshell
+38. Python in a Nutshell
+39. Java in a Nutshell
+40. Ruby in a Nutshell
+41. Android Game Programming for Dummies
+42. Macs for Dummies
+43. Wordpress for Dummies
+44. Windows XP for Dummies
+45. Windows 95 for Dummies
+46. Windows 98 for Dummies
+47. Windows 2000 for Dummies
+48. PCs for Dummies
+49. Salesforce.com for dummies
+50. The C++ Programming Languages

 # Books Used In Analyzing The Business Of Computing